tanmayi-dev/interview-practice-questions/javascript/README.md

 ---

-### 6. Question

-How does javascript figures out that a promise is resolved?
+### How does javascript figures out that a promise is resolved?

 <details>
 <summary>Answer</summary>